Adeyeye Enitan Ogunwusi: Personal life

 Adeyeye Enitan Ogunwusi is the youngest of the three boys of Prince John Oluropo Ogunwusi (father) and Princess Sidikat Wuraola Ogunwusi (mother).

 Ogunwusi has been involved in a number of publicized relationships.

 He had his first child, Adeola Aanuolouwapo Ogunwusi (born in May 1994), with Omolara Olatubosun, the first daughter of Olatubosun Oladapo, in Ibadan when they were both teenagers.
 They are now co-parents.
 In November 2021, Omolara granted an interview in which she mentioned that Ogunwusi was an absentee father for the first years of their child's life.
 They were never married.

 In 2008, Ogunwusi married Adebukola Bombata, from whom he separated in 2016.

 In March 2016, he married Zaynab Otiti Obanor from Benin.
 In 2017, Zaynab Otiti filed for divorce from Ogunwusi, which was finalized in August 2017.

 In October 2018, he married Prophetess Morenike Naomi Oluwaseyi.
 In December 2021, Morenike Naomi posted on Instagram that they were separated, but the statement was contradicted hours later by the palace.
 As of 2022 Naomi continued to play a prominent role in public life.

 Between September and October 2022, the Ooni married six women, the first being Mariam Anako, an Ebira of Kogi State origin, on 6 September 2022.
 Then, Elizabeth Opeoluwa Akinmuda, an Ondo indigene, was betrothed to him on 7 September 2022.
 Thereafter, he married Tobi Phillips, an Okitipupa, Ondo State native, as his third wife on 9 October 2022.
 On 14 October 2022, he married Ashley Afolashade Adegoke, an Ile-Ife princess, as his fourth wife; and then, on 20 October 2022, he married yet another Ile-Ife Princess, Ronke Ademiluyi, as his fifth wife.
-Asake Temitope Morenike Adesegun became the Ooni's sixth wife on 24 October 2022.